MechSimulator

 Mastering least count calculations is essential because reading an instrument beyond its least count leads to false precision, while rounding too coarsely wastes the instrument's capability.
 Each MechSimulator module displays the least count prominently and requires students to apply it correctly during practice and quiz modes.

-Why Virtual Practice Matters for TVET Students
+Why Virtual Practice Matters for engineering education Students

-Technical and Vocational Education and Training (TVET) programs face a persistent challenge: limited access to physical instruments.
+Technical and Vocational Education and Training (engineering education) programs face a persistent challenge: limited access to physical instruments.
 A single set of precision measuring tools can cost hundreds of dollars, and with class sizes of 20 to 40 students, hands-on practice time per student is often measured in minutes per session.
 Virtual simulators solve this problem by providing unlimited, on-demand practice.
 Students can take readings at their own pace, make mistakes without damaging equipment, and repeat exercises until the skill becomes automatic.

 Research in engineering education consistently shows that students who combine virtual and physical practice achieve higher skill retention than those who rely on physical practice alone.
 The immediate feedback in simulators — showing whether a reading is correct, highlighting which scale was misread, and explaining the correct technique — accelerates the learning cycle.
 MechSimulator's four-mode system (Simulate, Explore, Practice, Quiz) scaffolds this progression from free exploration through guided exercises to timed assessments.